nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 Configuration
 *************

-To use the Application Event Manager, enable it using the :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER` Kconfig option and initialize it in your :file:`main.c` file.
+To use the Application Event Manager, enable it using the :kconfig:option:`CONFIG_APP_EVENT_MANAGER` Kconfig option and initialize it in your :file:`main.c` file.
 Initializing the Application Event Manager allows it to handle submitted events and deliver them to modules that subscribe to the specified event type.

 Complete the following steps:

-1. Enable the :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER` Kconfig option.
+1. Enable the :kconfig:option:`CONFIG_APP_EVENT_MANAGER` Kconfig option.
 #.
 Include :file:`app_event_manager.h` in your :file:`main.c` file.
 #.
 Call :c:func:`app_event_manager_init()`.